 368. We consider arrangements for safe changing of children for physical education (PE).
 We will be guided by the NSPCC guidance Best Practice for PE Changing Rooms.
 This consideration will come under our duty and remit of health & safety and in the context of children's welfare.
-We follow the guidance and do what we need to do in relation to organising changing facilities for children; staff supervision; changing areas for children with additional needs; changing considerations for drama productions and using off-site changing rooms.
-NSPCC factsheet

-Part three: Safer Recruitment

-- 369. We will meet all requirements as set out in Part three: Safer recruitment KCISE. - 370.
-We commission Telford and Wrekin human resources service to assist in the management of safer recruitment procedures. - 371.
-Please see our safer recruitment procedures.
+We follow the guidance and do what we need to do in relation to organising changing facilities for hildren; staff supervision; changing areas for children with additional needs; chonsiderations for drama productions and using off-site changing rooms.
+NSPCC factshe nanging et Part three: Safer Recruitment 369 We will meet all requirements as set out in Part three: Safer recruitment KCISE.
+370 We commission Telford and Wrekin human resources service to assist in the manage safer recruitment procedures. ment of 371 Please see our safer recruitment procedures.